blablacar/dgr/README.md

-# CNT - container build and runtime tool
+# cnt - container build and runtime tool

 [![GoDoc](https://godoc.org/blablacar/cnt?status.png)](https://godoc.org/github.com/blablacar/cnt) [![Build Status](https://travis-ci.org/blablacar/cnt.svg?branch=master)](https://travis-ci.org/blablacar/cnt)

 <img src="https://github.com/blablacar/cnt/blob/gh-pages/cnt.png" width="200">

-**CNT** is a command line utility designed to build and to configure at runtime App Containers Images ([ACI](https://github.com/appc/spec/blob/master/spec/aci.md)) and App Container Pods ([POD](https://github.com/appc/spec/blob/master/spec/pods.md)) based on convention over configuration.
+**cnt** is a command line utility designed to build and to configure at runtime App Containers Images ([ACI](https://github.com/appc/spec/blob/master/spec/aci.md)) and App Container Pods ([POD](https://github.com/appc/spec/blob/master/spec/pods.md)) based on convention over configuration.

-CNT allows you to build generic container images for a service and to configure them at runtime.
+cnt allows you to build generic container images for a service and to configure them at runtime.
 Therefore you can use the same image for different environments, clusters, or nodes by overriding the appropriate attributes when launching the container.

 _cnt is actively used at blablacar to build more than an hundred different aci and pod to [run all platforms](http://blablatech.com/blog/why-and-how-blablacar-went-full-containers)._

 ## Build the ACI once, configure your app at runtime.

-CNT provides various resources to build and configure an ACI :
+cnt provides various resources to build and configure an ACI :

   - scripts at runlevels (build, prestart...)
   - templates and attributes